Long-Term Competitiveness Group

 Events:

-Our National Conference 2025 will take place at the Queens Hotel in Leeds on Thursday 27 November.
-This year's conference will be an opportunity to look at the role of our industry in enabling inclusive growth across the UK.
+Our National Conference 2025 took place at the Queens Hotel in Leeds on Thursday 27 November.
+This year's conference was an opportunity to look at the role of our industry in enabling inclusive growth across the UK.

 Explore more